Here Be Dragons Episode 2

 Sky everywhere: above, in front, to the sides and …

-He wobbled and looked down into a void — an abyss of sky.
-There came a faint clang of a hatch shutting and, looking in that direction, there it was.
-The soot-streaked, silvery seed-shape of the airship was tiny and shrinking fast.
-In silence, it fell and disappeared into the infinite sky below, gravity alone giving it the speed to avoid any murderous draclings on its way.
+There came a faint clang of a hatch slamming and, looking in that direction, there it was.
+The black-streaked, silvery seed-shape of the airship was tiny and shrinking fast.
+The discarded gangplank tumbled not far from it.
+In silence, both fell and disappeared into the infinite sky below, gravity alone providing the speed to avoid any murderous dracs on the way.

 One of those foul creatures had clung to the hull and tried to rip the porthole off, letting him see right down the bugger’s gullet.
 Prentyze shuddered.
 He could have shat himself, back then.
-Now he felt like shit.
-And — oh, the Dual Discordant Deities be praised! — his monstrous headache was Ascending to God-hood.
+Now he FELT like shit.
+And –oh, the Dual Discordant Deities be praised!– his monstrous headache was Ascending to God-hood!

 How he hated this stupid dragon hunt!
-And that went double for his stupid father, the bastard, for plunging him into it.
+And that went double for his stupid father, the bastard, for dragging him into it.
 He didn’t belong here, dressed in stupid, fancy-dress armour, on a high mountain with a dizzying fall into nothing but more sky.

 If only he was back in his study with his blessèd books.